thepocagency/com.tpa.opensource.front.weatherapp/README.md

-# My Weather Forecast App
+# My Weather ForecAspp

-This is a simple-demo Angular app to test the OpenWeatherMap API and [Angular-Chart.js](http://jtblin.github.io/angular-chart.js/)
+This is a simple-demo responsive Angular app to test the OpenWeatherMap API and [Angular-Chart.js](http://jtblin.github.io/angular-chart.js/)

 ## Local setup